kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/yearstepper.md

 > **DEPRECATED**: This feature will be renamed from `step` -> `steps` in `v0.6.0` to consolidate API surface.

-You can control how many years the buttons increment / decrement via the `step` property.
+You can control how many years the buttons increment / decrement via the `steps` property.

 ```svelte {title="YearStepper Step" mode="repl"}
 <script>